 Cash and cash equivalents, accounts receivable, accounts payable and accrued expenses are reflected at carrying value, which approximates fair value due to the short-term maturity.
 The Company's long-term debt is recorded at its carrying value in the Condensed Consolidated Balance Sheets, which may differ from fair value.
-The Company's interest rate cap is recorded at its Level 2 fair value in the Condensed Consolidated Balance Sheets.
+The Company's interest rate cap is Interest Rate Caps are recorded at its their Level 2 fair value values in the Condensed Consolidated Balance Sheets.